CiscoDevNet/terraform-provider-intersight/intersight_gosdk/docs/WorkflowServiceItemActionDefinition.md

 `func (o *WorkflowServiceItemActionDefinition) UnsetPreCoreWorkflows()`

 UnsetPreCoreWorkflows ensures that no value is present for PreCoreWorkflows, not even an explicit nil
+### GetRestrictOnPrivateAppliance

+`func (o *WorkflowServiceItemActionDefinition) GetRestrictOnPrivateAppliance() bool`

+GetRestrictOnPrivateAppliance returns the RestrictOnPrivateAppliance field if non-nil, zero value otherwise.

+### GetRestrictOnPrivateApplianceOk

+`func (o *WorkflowServiceItemActionDefinition) GetRestrictOnPrivateApplianceOk() (*bool, bool)`

+GetRestrictOnPrivateApplianceOk returns a tuple with the RestrictOnPrivateAppliance field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetRestrictOnPrivateAppliance

+`func (o *WorkflowServiceItemActionDefinition) SetRestrictOnPrivateAppliance(v bool)`

+SetRestrictOnPrivateAppliance sets RestrictOnPrivateAppliance field to given value.

+### HasRestrictOnPrivateAppliance

+`func (o *WorkflowServiceItemActionDefinition) HasRestrictOnPrivateAppliance() bool`

+HasRestrictOnPrivateAppliance returns a boolean if a field has been set.

 ### GetStopWorkflows

 `func (o *WorkflowServiceItemActionDefinition) GetStopWorkflows() []WorkflowServiceItemActionWorkflowDefinition`